car251290/E-commer-Project/README.md

 Reference of the page in the E-commer :
 Design, build, and control your eCommerce using our APIs and dashboard.
 Experience control meets integration flexibility. https://commercejs.com

-I will add the fist looks to the App.

 ### yarn start